neural-bandits/calvera/README.md

-Below are two markdown files—a polished README and a brief CONTRIBUTING guide—for your Calvera library.

-README.md

 # Calvera

 Calvera is a Python library offering a collection of multi-armed bandit algorithms, designed to integrate seamlessly with PyTorch and PyTorch Lightning.
 Whether you're exploring contextual bandits or developing new strategies, Calvera provides a flexible, easy-to-use interface.